 Selected Readings of The Book of Songs 3 This course guides students into close reading of the representative parts of The Book of Songs and analyzes them in the historical context.
 This course also explores the relationship between The Book of Songs and the culture of the Zhou Dynasty and its literary characteristics.
 Tang Poetry and Tang History 3 Focusing on the Tang poetry, the course integrates historical records and excavated artifacts to explore the evolution of the Tang state and social thoughts through the transformation of the poetic style of the Tang Dynasty and its connections with the Tang history.
 Buddhism and the Chinese Culture 3 The course offers lectures and seminars on the formation and development of Buddhism, its basic concepts, and its main influence on Chinese culture.
 Students are expected to understand the influence of Buddhism on Chinese culture and its contemporary value.
-Module 2: Cultural Heritage and Cultural Relics (minimum: 3 cre Ancient Artifacts and the Social Life (In collaboration with the Central Academy of Fine Arts) 3 Based on new archaeological discoveries and recent research findings, this course explores the social life, social customs, and cultural relic systems of each historical period.
+Module 2: Cultural Heritag Module 2: Cultural Heritage and Cultural Relics (minimum: 3 credit units) Ancient Artifacts and the Social Life 3 Based on new archaeological discoveries and recent research findings, this course explores the social life, social customs, and cultural relic systems of each historical period.
 The types of artifacts to be covered include jade, bronze, lacquer, fabric, ceramics, gold and silver.
-Ancient Chinese Clothing Culture (In collaboration with Beijing Institute of Fashion Technology) 3 This course systematically introduces the development of clothing in each dynasty of Chinese history.
+Ancient Chinese Clothing Culture 3 This course systematically introduces the development of clothing in each dynasty of Chinese history.
 It analyzes the representative clothing of each period, and the political, economic, artistic, technological, ethnic and other factors that influence the clothing style of each period.
-Appreciation and Connoisseurship of Chinese Painting and Calligraphy (In collaboration with The Palace Museum) 3 This course focuses on the collections from the Forbidden City and The Palace Museum.
+Appreciation and Connoisseurship of Chinese Painting and Calligraphy 3 This course focuses on the collections from the Forbidden City and The Palace Museum.
 It introduces the methods of identifying historical paintings and calligraphy and the connoisseurship.
 It provides key information about important calligraphers and painters through the dynasties and their works, and shows the basic composition of painting and calligraphy, inscriptions, seals and decoration.
 It also presents examples of the forgery and misidentification of painting and calligraphy.
-The Ming and Qing Palace Architecture and the Interior Furnishings (In collaboration with The Palace Museum) 3 This course investigates the three parts of the Forbidden City of the Ming and Qing Dynasties: architecture, decoration, and furnishings.
+The Ming and Qing Palace Architecture and the Interior Furnishings 3 This course investigates the three parts of the Forbidden City of the Ming and Qing Dynasties: architecture, decoration, and furnishings.
 The course analyzes the architecture and decoration from the historical, artistic, cultural, and philosophical aspects.
-Dunhuang Arts and the Culture of China's Western Regions (In collaboration with the Dunhuang Academy) 3 This course focuses on the Dunhuang documents and Dunhuang cave murals.
+Special Topics in Dunhuang Arts and the Culture of China's Western Regions 3 This course focuses on the Dunhuang documents and Dunhuang cave murals.
 Through a systematic analysis of the materials, this course presents the outstanding artistic achievements and the glorious history of the West regions in ancient China.
 Scholar-Officials and Literati: their career and lifestyle 3 This course discusses the lifestyle, aesthetic attitudes, and philosophical thoughts of the Chinese scholar-officials, a unique group of social elites in historical China.
 The materials covered in this course include historical records, miscellaneous notes, calligraphy, paintings, and textual and visual evidence on tea ceremony, seal carving, and gardens.
 Module 3: Fieldwork and Practices (minimum: 3 credit units) Cultural Heritage: Research Practices and Applications 3 This course provides field trips to cultural relics protection units and archaeological sites in and outside of Beijing.
 Students have the opportunity to conduct research on academic investigation, cultural relics protection, museum exhibition, and cultural and creative design.
-Intangible Cultural Heritage Workshop: Experiencing and Innovation (In collaboration with the China Intangible Cultural Heritage Protection Association) 3 Collaborating with the China Intangible Cultural Heritage Protection Association and the China Intangible Cultural Heritage Museum, this course offers practical teaching and learning experiences on intangible cultural heritage.
+Intangible Cultural Heritage Workshop: Experiencing and Innovation 3 Collaborating with the China Intangible Cultural Heritage Protection Association and the China Intangible Cultural Heritage Museum, this course offers practical teaching and learning experiences on intangible cultural heritage.
 The workshop allows students to experience various intangible cultural heritage skills in person and to explore innovative forms of non- traditional inheritance.